nuuuwan/news_lk3_data/README.md

 *2024-06-17 12:35:00* · [`adaderanalk`](https://www.adaderana.lk/news/99925/president-awards-freehold-land-deeds-to-mahaweli-walawa-settlers-) · `en`

-President Ranil Wickremesinghe has distributed freehold deeds to 1,524 out of the 45,253 eligible Mahaweli Walawa settlers today (17), under the ‘Urumaya’ national program.
+President Ranil Wickremesinghe stated that through the “Urumaya” program, the government’s intent is to express gratitude to farmers who have supplied rice to the country despite not owning the land.

-The programme was held at the Ambilipitiya Mahaweli Office Stadium this morning (16) under the patronage of President Wickremesinghe, the President’s Media Division (PMD) said.
+He also emphasized that the current government aims to provide both knowledge and rights to the people, akin to how C.W.W.
+Kannangara promoted education through free schooling.

-The ‘Urumaya’ national program is expected to grant 2 million freehold land deeds to people across the island.
+President Wickremesinghe made these remarks at a ceremony held this morning (17) at the Embilipitiya Mahaweli Stadium.
+The event was for the awarding of freehold land deeds to 1,524 out of 45,253 eligible settlers in the Mahaweli Walawa region as part of the national “Urumaya” program to provide 02 million freehold land deeds.
+The President participated in the Urumaya ceremony and the symbolic distribution of land deeds.

-◼️
+...

 [Data](articles/14606f08.json)